Petar Božić

-During his playing career, he used to play at the point guard–shooting guard position.
+During his playing career, he used to play at the point guard and shooting guard positions.
 He was well known for his defense and three-point shooting.
 He is a Partizan player with the second-most played games (471) in the history of the club, a record that was broken in January 2020 when Novica Veličković surpassed him.
 He is also a part of the Partizan Belgrade supporters All-decade Team.

 Playing career

 Before coming to Partizan, Božić was a little-known player.
 He started his professional career in KK Beobanka, playing there for three years.
 He then played for the club Radnički Jugopetrol.
 He stayed there for just one season (2000–01).
 The last club he played for before Partizan was Hemofarm Vršac.
 After three seasons in Hemofarm, the team recommended him to Partizan.

 Božić was signed by the Partizan Belgrade in 2004 at the beginning of the season.
 In the same season he won the Serbian Super League with the club.
 Years spent captaining the club, he became club legend with the most appearances (471 games played) for the club ever in history; record was broken in January 2020 after Novica Veličković surpassed him.
 He has won over 17 trophies with Partizan and is dubbed by the Partizan fans as a "professional trophy lifter".